 When your PCP prescribes care that isn't available from a PCP (for example, specialty care), he or she will give you a referral to see a network specialist or another network provider as needed.

-If your PCP refers you to a network specialist, the referral will be for a specific treatment plan.
-Your treatment plan may include a standing referral if ongoing care from the specialist is prescribed.
+If your PCP refers you to a network specialist, the referral will be for specific services.
 We will send you a written referral to authorize an initial consultation or a specified number of visits with a network specialist.
 After your initial consultation with the network specialist, you must then return to your PCP unless we have authorized more visits as specified in the written referral that we gave you.
 Don't return to the network specialist after your initial consultation visit unless we have authorized additional visits in your referral.
 Otherwise, the services may not be covered.